jhartford/DeepIV/README.rst

      :alt: Updates

-A package for counter factual prediction using deep instrument variable methods that builds on Keras.
+A package for counter factual prediction using deep instrument variable methods that builds on Keras_.

 If you use this package in your research, please cite it as::